 - SMTP(Simple Mail Transfer Protocol), etc.

-UDP or User Datagram Protocol is a connectionless protocol found in the transport layer of TCP/IP Model.
-It neither establishes a connection nor checks whether the destination computer is ready to receive or not, it just sends the data to the destination computer.
+UDP or User Datagram Protocol is a connectionless protocol of the transport layer of the TCP/IP Model.
+It neither establishes a connection nor checks whether the destination computer is ready to receive or not.
+The protocol simply sends the data to the destination computer.

 UDP neither guarantees the delivery of data nor does it retransmits the lost packets.
 It is just a wrapper protocol that facilitates the application in accessing the IP.

 Key Differences Between TCP and UDP